rashijain99/Titanic_survival_prediction/README.md

 # Information
 The main aim is to find out who survived the titanic disaster, according to "survival" column which is set to 1 for "Survived" and 0 for "Not Survived".
-Here i also used LabelEncoder for converting labeled data into numerical data.
+Here i also used OneHotEncode for converting nominal data into numerical data.

 # Dataset Used
 Link - https://www.kaggle.com/competitions/titanic-survival/data